History

 Col. Samuel Colt Got His Start in Paterson, New Jersey

 Starting in 1836 in Paterson, New Jersey, Samuel Colt’s revolver is one of the 10 most influential inventions EVER produced.
-The Colt Paterson revolver was the first practical revolving-cylinder handgun, and it… Read More »Col. Samuel Colt Got His Start in Paterson, New…
+The Colt Paterson revolver was the first practical revolving-cylinder handgun, and it was made in Paterson, New Jersey.
+For years, MLH for…

 Jersey’s History with Bar Room Shuffleboard